bestia-dev/deploying_rust_server_and_database/README.md

 ## Deploy the Rust web server

-I have many small and simple web applications on my google VM.
+I have many small and simple web applications on my Google VM.
 Now that I have Podman installed, I will put the webpage_hit_counter application in a container.
 I want to isolate the applications.
-From my Rust development container I will upload a few files to my google vm in the folder `/var/www/transfer_folder`.
+From my Rust development container, I will upload a few files to my Google VM in the folder `/var/www/transfer_folder`.
 There I will run the bash script to create the container image `sh buildah_image_webpage_hit_counter.sh`.
 I will create the container image with `buildah`.
-This is the podman utility for creating images.
+This is the Podman utility for creating images.
 The binary executable file `target/release/webpage_hit_counter` and the dotenv file must be in the same directory where the bash script is run.
 Note that the size of the binary can vary enormously.
 In build debug mode it is 135MB, in build release mode is 10MB.
-On that I use the `strip` command and it is now 5MB in size.
+On that, I use the `strip` command and it is now 5MB in size.
-I upload files to my google VM using rsync and SSH.
+I upload files to my Google VM using rsync and SSH.
 I coded this in the automation task `cargo auto publish_to_web` of the project `webpage_hit_counter`.

 ```plantuml
 @startuml